utshomax/postman-docs/src/pages/docs/postman-flows/gs/flows-overview.md

 Flows is an API-centric visual application development interface.
 It provides you with an infinite canvas to arrange and connect APIs.

 It's powered by the Postman Public API Network and your Collections.
-Flows provides data manipulation capabilities to bridge the gap between your APIs, and data visualization to show the final output of your flows.
+Flows provides data manipulation capabilities to bridge the gap between your APIs, and data visualization to show the final output of your Flow.

-You can also deploy your flows and run them in the cloud.
+You can also deploy your Flow and run them in the cloud.
 Webhooks enable you to integrate with other applications.

 ## What can you do with flows?